-- 1. Attendance is mandatory. - 2.
-The student must purchase all of the required course materials. - 3.
-The student will be expected to have access to the Internet and a computer. - 4.
+- 1. The student must purchase all of the required course materials. - 2.
+The student will be expected to have access to the Internet and a computer with webcam and microphone. - 3.
+Blackboard logon and access to course a minimum of four times per week. - 4.
 Additional course requirements as defined by the individual course instructor.